Two truths you should know and 2 items you should consider.

 About the author

-Mara Kolesas is a style and wardrobe consultant, based in Berkeley, CA, who provides intelligent styling for professionals.
+Mara Kolesas, Ph.D., is a style with substance expert, based in Berkeley, CA, who provides intelligent styling for professionals.
 She grew up in Buenos Aires where she breathed style from an early age.
 She went on to a career in political science, studying for a doctorate in New York City, and later lived in Florence, Rome, Berlin and Beirut, where she pursued my two passions: she studied and promoted citizen empowerment, diversity and inclusion, and she explored small boutiques, helping friends find outfits that gave them joy and confidence.
 Along with her artistic eye and knowledge of fashion, she brings analytical and social expertise to a field with superficial associations.Website Facebook Twitter